ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 **No Modifications to Session Management Service:** This approach allows us to leverage existing session management service without requiring any modifications to it.

 In the first version of the solution, we are planning to go with pin-centric workflow.
-Since the session reservation capability applies to arbitrary sessions, the pin map service (pin-centric workflow) is applicable due to the following reason.

-**User Convenience:** Avoids additional overhead such as manual hardware definitions in NI MAX or JSON updates which is mandatory in the non-pin-centric workflow.
+Since the session reservation capability applies to arbitrary sessions, the pin map service (pin-centric workflow) is applicable as it avoids additional overhead such as manual hardware definitions in NI MAX or JSON updates which is mandatory in the non-pin-centric workflow.

-Since the session reservation capability applies to arbitrary (non-instrument) sessions, extending the IO Discovery Service (non-pin-centric workflow) is not suitable due to the following reasons:
+Extending the IO Discovery Service (non-pin-centric workflow) is not suitable due to the following reasons:

 - **Dependency on Hardware Configuration**: The IO Discovery Service retrieves information from a JSON file containing details about connected hardwares and instruments configured in **NI MAX**.
-This would require users to manually enter session-related details in the JSON, adding unnecessary overhead.
+This would require users to manually enter service-related details in the JSON, adding unnecessary overhead.

 - **Conflict with Pin Map Context**: If the pin map set to active and used by a measurement plugin, the session management service does not query the IO Discovery Service.
 This would restrict session reservation of arbitrary resources for pin-centric measurement plugins.